sauveerk/projects/AWS-Route53-Resolvers.md

 ![alt text](image-30.png)

-- On same lines, cloud-instance is able to resolve it, but on-prem-instance is not able to resolve it.
+- On similar lines, cloud-instance is able to resolve it, but on-prem-instance is not able to resolve it.

 ![alt text](image-31.png)

 ![alt text](image-32.png)

+- To connect these 2 DNS systems, we will take help of Route 53 resolver endpoints and rules.

 ## Step 4: Create Inbound and Outbound Resolver Endpoints in Route 53

 - Go to the Route 53 service in the AWS Management Console.

 - Select Create Inbound Endpoint under Resolver.

   ![alt text](image-22.png)

 - Give a name to endpoint.
 Select cloud-vpc.
-Select a security group that allows  rules must allow TCP and UDP access on port 53.
+Select a security group that allows  inbound TCP and UDP access on port 53.
 Select IPV4 for endpoint type.

   ![alt text](image-23.png)

-- Select options for assigning IP addresses to the endpoint.
+- Select availability zones and subnets for assigning IP addresses to the endpoint.
+Resolver endpoints create ENIs, AWS recommends two subnets in two availability zones.

 ![alt text](image-24.png)

--- Verify that inbound endpoint has been created.
+- Verify that inbound endpoint has been created.

 ![alt text](image-26.png)

 - Next, create outbound resolver endpoints for on-prem-network VPC by selecting "Outbound Endpoint."
-Simliar to above, give a name, select VPC and IP addresses.
-Security group selected  must allow TCP and UDP access on the port 53.
+Simliar to above, give a name, select VPC and subnets.
+Security group selected  must allow outbound TCP and UDP access on the port 53.

   ![alt text](image-25.png)